ambitus/ambitus/things_to_know.md

 Also, note that Linux on Z is an ASCII platform, so it does not have this issue.

 ### z/OS Has a Proprietary Software Management System
+z/OS has a component named _System Modification Program/Extended_ or
+[SMP/E](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.gim3000/ovrwht.htm) used to install and maintain the system.
+It allows atomic-level fixes for individual bugs, and provides an precise level of control over the state of the system without dragging in other changes generally bundled in a version update.

+Modern development and operation depends on complex layering of interdependent packages and pipelines, many of which share basic componentry, but which are also tailored for a specific purpose.
+It's nearly impossible to separate development from the operation and deployment of the environment.

+z/OS is the ultimate shared workload deployment platform, and development is not a primary use case.
+SMP/E reflects this as a package manager, along with z/OS operational best practices for deployment.
+Modern devOPs can be enabled on a z/OS system, but it takes a lot of effort.
+It's the goal of this Ambitus project to align open source code deployment on z/OS more closely with that of other platforms.

 ### z/OS has a Unix Layer
 z/OS is one of the first POSIX-compliant Unix platforms that was certified many years